 - Unblocking oil glands.
 Warm compresses or eye masks used daily can help clear up blocked oil glands.
 A thermal pulsation device is another way to unclog the oil glands, but it is unclear whether this method provides any advantage over warm compresses.

 - Using light therapy and eyelid massage.
-A technique called intense-pulsed light therapy followed by massage of the eyelids has proved to help people with severe dry eyes.
+A technique called intense-pulsed light therapy followed by massage of the eyelids may help people with severe dry eyes.

 Lifestyle and home remedies

-You may be able to manage your dry eyes with frequent eyelid washing and use of over-the-counter (OTC) eyedrops or other products that help lubricate your eyes.
-If your condition is long term (chronic), use eyedrops even when your eyes feel fine to keep them well lubricated.
+You may be able to manage your dry eyes with frequent eyelid washing and use of nonprescription eye drops or other products that help lubricate your eyes.
+If your condition is long term (chronic), use eye drops even when your eyes feel fine to keep them well lubricated.

-Selecting and using OTC products for dry eyes
+Selecting and using nonprescription products for dry eyes

-A variety of nonprescription products for dry eyes are available, including eyedrops (artificial tears), gels and ointments.
-Talk with your doctor about which might be best for you.
+A variety of nonprescription products for dry eyes are available, including eye drops, also called artificial tears, gels and ointments.
+Talk with your eye care specialist about which might be best for you.

 Artificial tears may be all you need to control mild dry eye symptoms.
 Some people need to put drops in several times a day, and some use them only once a day.

-Consider these factors when selecting an OTC product:
+Consider these factors when selecting a nonprescription product:

 - Drops that reduce redness.
 It's best to avoid these as your solution for dry eyes, as prolonged use can cause irritation.